 How Long Do You Have to Sue in Connecticut?

 Courts in Connecticut may allow additional time (up to 3 years) if a medical injury is not “discovered or in the exercise of reasonable care should have been discovered” within the statute of limitations (see Connecticut General Statutes § 52-584).
-This is known as the discovery rule.
+This is known as the “discovery rule.”

 The discovery rule can play an important role in medical malpractice claims.
 Adverse effects of a medical error can take time to arise.
 If this happens to you or a member of your family, the Connecticut discovery rule can provide you with extra time to take legal action.

 Finally, Connecticut General Statutes § 52-555 sets the time limit for claims involving wrongful death in Connecticut.
-You must bring a wrongful death claim within two years of the passing of a loved one due to another party’s negligence, including cases where a patient dies from medical malpractice.
+A wrongful death claim must be brought within 2 years after the passing of a loved one as a result of another party’s negligence, including cases where a patient dies as a result of medical malpractice.

 How Do I Sue a Doctor in CT?

-Best Law Firm 2023Medical malpractice claims against doctors and other medical professionals in Connecticut are subject to special legal procedures.
-Before filing the lawsuit, the plaintiff’s attorney is required to make a reasonable inquiry to determine if there are sufficient grounds to pursue a claim.
+Medical malpractice claims against doctors and other medical professionals in Connecticut are subject to special legal procedures.
+Before filing the lawsuit, the plaintiff’s attorney is required to make a “reasonable inquiry” to determine if there are sufficient grounds to pursue a claim.

-Central to the good faith certificate is a written opinion from a medical provider stating that there is sufficient evidence of medical negligence to make a malpractice claim.
+Central to the “good faith certificate” is a written opinion from a medical provider stating that there is sufficient evidence of medical negligence to make a malpractice claim.
 The provider must have training and experience similar to that of the defendant.

 A similar healthcare provider’s expert opinion does not positively prove that medical malpractice occurred.
 Rather, it supports the allegation of malpractice against the defendant and makes it possible for the claim to proceed.